 Companioning for pregnancy loss

-Miscarriage isn’t just the loss of a pregnancy, but of a dream and a hoped-for future.
+Miscarriage and stillbirth aren’t just the loss of a pregnancy, but of a dream and a hoped-for future.

 Pregnancy loss can leave you grieving not only a baby, but a version of yourself, and the sense of safety you once felt in your body or your plans.
 It can stir deep questions about the future, your ability to have kids, or if and when you'll feel like yourself again.